 Even if people have access to good quality foods, I find that increasingly many people still are not eating a healthy diet.
 This could be for lots of reasons – a general lifestyle trend to more processed, convenience foods containing more sugar; misinformation about what a healthy diet really is; higher levels of stress and poor sleep.

-Are there any specific populations you would recommend taking supplements?
+Are there any specific populations you would recommend taking supplements in Hong Kong?

 Specific populations who may need even more support include: